 These run throughout the year so look out on CareerHub.
 You can book into these events a week in advance.

 7. Check out our graduate profiles

 Graduate profiles are a great way to get a more in-depth look at the career destinations of our recent graduates.
-We also run a weekly blog series called graduate profile of the week.
+We also run a blog series called graduate profile of the week.
 This will give you insight into the different career paths our alumni have taken, and how they’ve progressed in their fields.

 8. Specialise further